Enable and configure FILESTREAM

-On the Start menu, point to All Programs, point to SQL Server, point to Configuration Tools, and then click SQL Server Configuration Manager.
+On the Start menu, navigate to All Programs > SQL Server > Configuration Tools, and then select SQL Server Configuration Manager.

-In the list of services, right-click SQL Server Services, and then click Open.
+In the list of services, right-click SQL Server Services, and then select Open.

 In the SQL Server Configuration Manager snap-in, locate the instance of SQL Server on which you want to enable FILESTREAM.

-In the SQL Server Properties dialog box, click the FILESTREAM tab.
+In the SQL Server Properties dialog box, select the FILESTREAM tab.

 Select the Enable FILESTREAM for Transact-SQL access check box.

-If you want to read and write FILESTREAM data from Windows, click Enable FILESTREAM for file I/O streaming access.
+If you want to read and write FILESTREAM data from Windows, select Enable FILESTREAM for file I/O streaming access.
 Enter the name of the Windows share in the Windows Share Name box.

 If remote clients must access the FILESTREAM data that is stored on this share, select Allow remote clients to have streaming access to FILESTREAM data.

-In SQL Server Management Studio, click New Query to display the Query Editor.
+In SQL Server Management Studio, select New Query to display the Query Editor.